|

 101. clone

-a group of genetically identical cells or organisms derived from a single cell or individual by some kind of asexual reproduction
+a genetically identical organism derived from a single cell

 102. clout